chadly/smartthings/smartapps/chadly/pet-lighting.src/README.md

 # SmartThings Pet Lighting

 Turn on specific lights and set their level when in _Away_ mode at night.
 This same functionality can be accomplished with multple smart light app instances, however it is a pain in the ass to setup.
-You also have to watch out for conflicts between a _Goodbye_ routine which turns everything off and then you smart light app turning specific pet lights on.
+You also have to watch out for conflicts between a _Goodbye_ routine which turns everything off and your smart light app turning specific pet lights on.

 This app will wait a couple of minutes after the mode changes to _Away_ at night to turn on the pet lighting to give any _Goodbye_ routine a chance to finish.
 It will also turn on the pet lighting if sunset happens during _Away_ and turn it off at sunrise if _Away_.